 In Cementir, 95% of quarries have a rehabilitation plan in place.

-According to long-term sourcing needs, we carefully plan and design our quarries considering international best practices and complying with national and local mining/environmental legislations.
+According to long-term sourcing needs, we carefully plan and In Cementir, 95% of quarries have a rehabiliation plan in place design our quarries considering international best practices and complying with national and local mining/environmental legislations.
 Safety; inevitable but temporary impacts on the environment, flora, fauna and sometimes on water resources; social interaction and impacts; all risk and impact mitigation activities and land use plans after quarry operations are ended are carefully studied and planned before deciding to acquire and open any new quarry.